 We believe that there are many categories of STINGER users and work to support all of them.
 Some users may choose to use STINGER as self-contained software package.
 For these users, our goal is to enable you to download and build STINGER, configure which algorithms you would like to run and the settings for each algorithm, configure STINGER to understand your data, and begin processing your data with no coding knowledge required.
 For more advanced users that want to incorporate STINGER into their software project, we envision providing productivity-oriented interfaces to STINGER in Python and Java that allow loading data into the graph, querying the graph, managing the execution of analytics in a programatic way.
 Also, we provide a complete interface to STINGER in C with support for OpenMP including parallel filtering and traversal mechanisms.
 Lastly, our source is open for you to hack apart and use as you see fit - for more see the following section.

 As a Free and Open Source Software project, STINGER receives design input and code development from the original developers, users, and the broader graph analytics community.
 It has been used and extended under a number of government and industry funded projects.
 STINGER is available under the BSD license for you to use and hack on as you see fit.
 We are happy to accept any feedback, requests, and code that you wish to contribute.
-Read-only access to our Subversion repository is publicly available and frequent contributors and collaborators may request write access.
+Our current experimental code base is hosted publicly on GitHub.
+Read-only access to our Subversion repository containing older versions is publicly available.
+Anyone can submit patches, pull requests, or issues.